UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Methodology

 \subsection{Enhancing Enzyme Representation Learning with Active Site Knowledge}

-To incorporate crucial active-site knowledge into enzyme representation learning, we use three strategies: (i) an auxiliary active-site prediction task to strengthen the enzyme encoder, (ii) large-scale pretraining for active-site prediction to capture general catalytic patterns, and (iii) an active-site-aware pooling mechanism that emphasizes catalysis-related residues.
+To incorporate crucial active-site knowledge into enzyme representation learning, we use three strategies: (i) an auxiliary active-site prediction task to strengthen the enzyme encoder, (ii) large-scale pretraining for active-site prediction to capture general catalytic patterns, and (iii) an active site-aware pooling mechanism that emphasizes catalysis-related residues.
 Next, we give more details.

 \textbf{Active Site Prediction.} Active sites play a key role in catalyzing the protein cleavage.
 Hence, active-site information can provide essential understandings of enzyme functions.
-As a result, we deploy the active site prediction as the auxiliary task to benefit the enzyme encoder training by:
+As a result, we deploy the active site prediction as the auxiliary task to benefit the enzyme encoder training by: {

-where ${\hat a}_i \in [0,1]$ denotes the probability of the $i$-th residue being the active site, $\mathbf{h}_i \in \mathbb{R}^{d}$ is the representation of $i$-th residues in the enzyme, and $\mathbf{w}_a \in \mathbb{R}^{d}$ denotes the learnable parameters for active site prediction.
+} where ${\hat a}_i \in [0,1]$ denotes the probability of the $i$-th residue being the active site, $\mathbf{h}_i \in \mathbb{R}^{d}$ is the representation of $i$-th residues in the enzyme, and $\mathbf{w}_a \in \mathbb{R}^{d}$ denotes the learnable parameters for active site prediction.

-\textbf{Pretraining with the Supplemented Enzyme Set $\mathcal{D}_a$}.
-The number of enzymes annotated in cleavage site database is limited, which poses a significant challenge for the effective training of enzyme encoders\cite{dai2023unifiedframeworkgraphinformation}.
-However, there exists abundant enzyme data annotated with active sites.
-Therefore, we select enzyme types highly homologous to the target proteolytic enzymes in biological function to expand the pretraining dataset.
-Formally, the objective function of pretraining the enzyme encoder on the supplemented enzyme set $\mathcal{D}_a$ can be written as:
+\textbf{Pretraining with the Supplemented Enzyme Set $\mathcal{D}_a$.} The number of enzymes annotated in cleavage site database is limited, which poses a significant challenge for the effective training of enzyme encoders~\cite{dai2023unifiedframeworkgraphinformation}.
+Despite the limited enzyme coverage in cleavage site database, abundant enzymes are annotated with active sites.
+Therefore, we select enzymes highly homologous to the target proteolytic enzymes in biological function to expand the pretraining dataset.
+Formally, the objective function of pretraining the enzyme encoder on the supplemented enzyme set $\mathcal{D}_a$ can be written as: {

-where $\theta_e$ denotes the parameters of enzyme encoder. $\mathbf{\hat a} = [\hat{a}_1,...\hat{a}_N]$ denotes the probability vector of active site on the enzyme $\mathcal{P}^e$. $l_{\mathrm{BCE}}$ denotes the element-wise binary cross entropy loss.
+} where $\theta_e$ denotes the parameters of enzyme encoder. $\mathbf{\hat a} = [\hat{a}_1,...\hat{a}_N]$ denotes the probability vector of active site on the enzyme $\mathcal{P}^e$. $l_{\mathrm{BCE}}$ denotes the element-wise binary cross entropy loss.
 By pretraining on a large corpus of enzyme sequences, we allow the model to capture broader structural and functional patterns common across enzymes.